abdulkreamAlqasem/Data-Scientist-Nanodegree/Data-Science-Capstone-Project/README.md

 |- train.csv  # train data to train the model
 |- test.csv  # test data to test the model

-- Titanic project .ipynb # notebook of the project
+- Titanic project (baseline) # notebook of the project

 - README.md
 ```